wrelue/flaskML/README.md

 touch templates/index.html
 ```

 So the templates folder will contain all your html 'views', index.html is one of  them and can be seen as a 'home page'.
-Tn it put the following code:
+In it put the following code:

 ```html
 <html>